LucasDelfino92/morrowindsharp/main.md

 - Right click on the empty space on the left pane, below **Overwrite**, and click **Create Separator**.
 - Name your separator and click **OK**.

-I suggest creating a separator for each of the following mod categories.
-Separators can be collapsed to keep your mod list clean and tidy, which you will come to appreciate when you install over 100 mods.
+I suggest creating a separator for each mod category we will be installed.
+Separators can be collapsed to keep your mod list clean and tidy.

-### The Overwrite folder
+### Overwrite folder

-The **Overwrite** folder is the destiny folder for the output of many of the tools we installed in **Setup**, e.g. distant Land generation will place its contents inside the **distantland** folder, configurable MWSE mods will place their files inside the **MWSE\config** folder.
+The **Overwrite** folder is the destiny folder for the output of many of the tools we installed in **Setup**, e.g. distant land generation will place its contents inside the **distantland** folder, configurable MWSE mods will place their files inside the **MWSE\config** folder.
 There's always a chance files in the **Overwrite** folder will overwrite assets and/or plugins from your installed mods.

 # MGE XE SHADERS